thejimbirch/catsinmyyard/wp-content/plugins/captcha/readme.txt

 6. Contact form with Captcha.

 == Changelog ==

+= V4.1.0 - 20.03.2015 =
+* Update : The Croatian, French and Farsi languages file are updated.
+* Update: Error display with the comments form was changed.

 = V4.0.9 - 18.02.2015 =
 * NEW: We added the ability to change error messages.